Search: 21 results

 He did what was evil in the Lord’s sight just as his father Manasseh had done.

-Then Hezekiah sent word throughout all Israel and Judah, and he also wrote letters to Ephraim and Manasseh to come to the Lord’s temple in Jerusalem to observe the Passover of Yahweh, the God of Israel.
+Hezekiah sent messages throughout Israel and Judah; he even wrote letters to Ephraim and Manasseh, summoning them to come to the Lord's temple in Jerusalem and observe a Passover celebration for the Lord God of Israel.

 Hezekiah rested with his fathers and was buried on the ascent to the tombs of David’s descendants.
 All Judah and the inhabitants of Jerusalem paid him honor at his death.
 His son Manasseh became king in his place.